Wheest/wheest.github.io/_posts/2024-01-21-opening_files_from_konsole.md

 ---
 layout: post
-title:  "How to Instantly Open Files at Specific Positions in KDE Konsole."
+title:  "How to Instantly Open Files at Specific Positions in KDE Konsole"
 date:   2024-01-21 12:00:00 +0000
 categories: blog
 tags: dev workflow